 For the Creamy Chipotle Lime Dressing

 - 1 garlic clove

 For the Salad

-- 6 cups romaine lettuce shredded (about 1 large head or two small heads)
+- 6 cups romaine lettuce chopped (about 1 large head or two small heads)

 - 2 cups red cabbage shredded